ddantas42/Algorithms/lab02/README.md

 If you wish to add your own algorithms, or filter the output, simply comment or alter the function the structure on main calls

 ### PS
-Selection Sort is expected not to work with random interegers
+Selection Sort is expected not to work with random interegers, since it misses the last tin